 COU COU curates exhibitions and events in a variety of spaces as well as in our project space.
 In the last year we have curated events small and large in galleries as well as in urban and municipal gardens, historic buildings, at a solar farm, on a village green, and in the grounds of a French chateau.

 We partner with other artists and arts organisations to make innovative and exciting art events happen and as we do we support the artists we work with to take their work to new audiences.

 We worked with young curator Sam Hall and artist Janey Carline of Everyone's An Artist to host the DIG experimental performance art week-end for eleven artists in May 2018 and are working with them to host SWIM this year.

 We are looking forward to working with the Fundación Sierra de Libar in Spain to deliver the COU COU ANDALUCIA open call international screen event at the Pueblos Blancos Festival in September.

 We worked in close partnership with the Charlbury Festival to curate the Festal Favours platform event of performance art, sound installation and experimental printmaking for the Charlbury Festival in 2017.

-We work in partnership with The Theatre Chipping Norton to deliver the ILLUSTORY project each year in their gallery.
+We worked in partnership with The Theatre Chipping Norton to deliver the ILLUSTORY young artist project in their gallery.